-Hard drives provide fast random access to information and very high storage capacity at an economical price.
-However, the one shortcoming of hard drives is that they can fail.
-This is not unusual as all storage media will fail at one point or another, but for hard drives failure means the loss of hundreds of GB of information, often irreplaceable information.
+Hard disk drives are wonderful for storing digital scrapbooking projects and any other digital files.
+They provide fast random access to information and very high storage capacity at an economical price.
+However, the one shortcoming of hard drives is unpredictable failures.
+This is not unusual as all storage media will fail at one point or another, but for hard drives failure means the loss of hundreds of GBs of often irreplaceable information.
 A hard drive backup will prevent the loss of this valuable data.

 Another complete hard drive backup method is to use high capacity data tape such as LTO.
-This requires a tape drive which costs one to two thousand dollars for the most recent version.
-The computer would also need to have a SCSI connection and therefore, a special card may also need to be purchased.
+This requires a tape drive which costs two to three thousand dollars for the most recent version.
+The computer would also need to have a SCSI connection and therefore, a possible need to purchase a special card for compatibility with the computer.
 For home use, the computer backup hard drive on tape is not feasible.

-A more plausible strategy for hard drive backup in the home environment is to select which information definitely cannot be lost.
-This is usually digital video from camcorders, digital audio, digital photos, emails, and various text files.
-By keeping these types of files properly organized on the computer, hard disk backup can be performed quite easily.
+A more plausible strategy for hard drive backup in the home environment is to select which information is most important.
+This is usually digital video from camcorders, digital audio, digital photos, emails, financial records, and various text files.
+By keeping these types of files properly organized on the computer, hard disk backup is relatively easy.
 This computer backup hard drive scenario requires much less storage space and therefore a wider range of backup storage media can be used such as external hard drives and recordable or erasable CDs, DVDs, or Blu Rays.

 Safeguard your digital scrapbooking projects and other precious digital memories by implementing proper hard disk backup procedures.